vstream360/vstream360-player/README.md

 > WE LOVE 360°-LIVE.
 >
 > Videostream360 player is the popular 360° video playback for LIVE and OnDemand streams across browsers and file types.
+Its based on HTML5 WebGL.
+If a device doesn't support this feature the Flashplayer fallback will automatically used or the Mobile App (Works with URL'scheme).
 > It empowers you to embed your 360° content in your platform to share your experience with high availability.
 > With our interactive backend you can manage multiple streams and append interactive content like hotspots.
 > The Javascript API gives your the posibility to programmatically interact with your VR content to create awesome user experiences.